Gazelle79/CardReader/ReadMe.md

 ``mvn exec:java``

-This default value is used to read data in:
+Default argument, when none are given:

 ``../CardReader/InputFiles/BusinessCardInput.txt``

-#### WITH input path as arguments:
+#### WITH input path as argument:

 ``mvn exec:java -Dexec.args=" ../Your/path/to/BusinessCardInput.txt " ``